Significantly improved offer needed to end strike, union says

 Some regions have come up with compromises to allow education to continue despite strikes.

-Highland Council said 27 of its schools are expected to remain open while Glasgow City Council said high schools will be open for S4-S6 pupils only on Tuesday, with a reassessment planned that day on whether any more schools and nurseries can open for the following two days.
+Highland Council said 27 of its schools are expected to remain open while Glasgow City Council said high schools will be open for S4-S6 pupils only on Tuesday.

+The local authority confirmed on Tuesday the same schools will be closed on Wednesday and Thursday, after high numbers of staff striking ruled out more opening.

-Cosla said the “pay package not only compares well to other sectors but recognises the cost-of-living pressures on our workforce and which would mean the lowest paid would see an in-year uplift of over £2,000, or just under 10%”.
+Cosla said the “pay package not only compares well to other sectors but recognises the cost-of-living pressures on our workforce and which would mean the lowest paid would see an in-year uplift of over £2,000, or just under 10%”, calling it a “strong offer”.

-A spokesperson for Cosla said: “This is a very strong offer that equates to 10% or £2,006 for the lowest paid at the request of the trade unions.

-“Throughout these negotiations we have met every request of our trade union colleagues.”
+Cosla resources spokeswoman Katie Hagmann told BBC Radio Scotland remaining funding had been found through “reprioritising” spending.

-Scotland’s Deputy First Minister Shona Robison said: “Local government pay negotiations are a matter for local authorities as employers and unions.

-“The Scottish Government and Cosla have committed to respect this negotiating arrangement as part of the Verity House Agreement.
-We would encourage those involved to continue negotiations in the hope that a resolution can be found.
+Scotland’s Deputy First Minister Shona Robison said pay negotiations were a matter for local government employers and unions and that the Scottish Government would “encourage” those involved to continue negotiations in the hope that a resolution could be found.

 She said affected local authorities will ensure that schools and learning establishments remain open as far as is practical.